 Roadside vehicle emission is one of the major sources of air pollution in Hong Kong.
 As a road transport operator, the Group is aware of the impact of its operations to the air quality, the environment and the public.
 Apart from monitoring its direct and indirect impact on the environment, the Group also strictly complies with the environmental protection policy of the Government.
-Below are the Group's approaches to minimise the impact of its operations to the environment: Air and greenhouse gas ("GHG") emissions
+Below are the Group's approaches to minimise the impact of its operations to the environment:

+Air and greenhouse gas ("GHG") emissions

 - Fuel is the major natural source that the daily operations of the Group heavily relied on.
 The Group pro-actively seeks ways to minimise the use of fuel and hence the greenhouse gas emission.
 For the quality of the fuel consumed, the Group relies on fuel filling stations in Hong Kong to supply diesel and LPG to the fleet.
 The diesel available in the fuel-filling stations is Euro V diesel.
-LPG is a clean fuel in terms of lesser emissions of greenhouse gas (i.e. carbon dioxides) and air pollutants, namely respirable suspended particulates (RSP), sulphur dioxide (SO2) and nitrogen oxides (NO_x).
+LPG is a clean fuel in terms of lesser emissions of greenhouse gas (i.e. carbon dioxides) and air pollutants, namely respirable suspended particulates (RSP), sulphur dioxide (SO2) and nitrogen oxides (NOx).
 In order to try its best endeavor to improve the roadside air quality of the city, the Group keeps monitoring the average fleet age annually.
-As at 31 March 2024, the Group's fleet was made up of 311 LPG minibuses (2023: 311) and 43 diesel minibuses (2023: 43), representing around 87.9% and 12.1% of the fleet respectively. - The GHG emissions intensity of both direct and indirect sources for the year was slightly higher than that of last year by 1.7%.
-This may attributable to the increased use of 19-seat PLBs, which are with heavier car bodies, and increase in passenger loading during the year.
-The Group remains committed to its target of maintaining (or lowering) the GHG emission intensity next year.
-In order to continuously improve roadside air quality and comply with the environmental protection policy of the Government, the management would continue to explore eco-friendly minibuses that can meet the most stringent exhaust emission standards to minimise impact to the environment.
+As at 31 March 2025, the Group's fleet was made up of 304 LPG minibuses (2024: 311) and 50 diesel minibuses (2024: 43), representing around 85.9% and 14.1% of the fleet respectively.
+The increase in the number of diesel minibuses as the supply of brand-new LPG PLBs are no longer available in the market, leaving diesel minibuses as the only replacement option.
+While the management remains open to adopting electric minibuses, the current models available do not meet the Group's operational needs, and charging infrastructure remains a significant challenge. - The GHG emissions intensity from direct sources this year was slightly higher by 1.0% compared to last year.
+This increase was mainly due to the increased use of 19-seat Euro VI diesel minibuses, which comply with the latest EU emission standards, as replacements following the discontinuation of the production of LPG PLBs.
+The Group remains committed to its goal of maintaining or reducing GHG emissions intensity in the coming year.
+To further improve roadside air quality and align with the Government's environmental protection policies, management will continue exploring eco-friendly minibus options that meet the most stringent exhaust emission standards, minimising environmental impact.